robfatland/nexus/cloud/index.md

 # cloud

-"Cloud" in the context of research computing refers to *commercial clouds*, particularly AWS, GCP and Azure, where Virtual Machines are available on a pay-as-you-go basis.
+"Cloud" in the context of research computing refers to *commercial clouds*, for example AWS, GCP and Azure, where Virtual Machines are available on a pay-as-you-go basis.
 The content of this repo *does not* however concern "cloud" consumer services like iCloud and Google Drive.